Pajamas: Traditional

 Traditional pajamas consist of a shirt-and-trousers combination made of soft fabric, such as flannel or lightweight silk.
 The shirt element usually has a placket front and sleeves with no cuffs.

-Pajamas are usually worn as nightwear with bare feet and without undergarments.
-They are often worn for comfort by people in their homes, especially by children, especially on the weekend.
+Pajamas are usually worn as nightwear with bare feet, and can be worn with or without undergarments.
+They are also worn for comfort by people in their homes.

 Contemporary

 Contemporary pajamas are derived from traditional pajamas.
 There are many variations in style such as short sleeve pajamas, pajama bottoms of varying length, and pajamas incorporating various non-traditional materials.
 Often, people of both sexes opt to sleep or lounge in just pajama pants, usually with a t-shirt.
 For this reason, pajama pants are often sold as separates.
 Stretch-knit sleep apparel with rib-knit trimmings are common, mostly with young children.

 Although pajamas are usually distinguished from one-piece sleeping garments such as nightgowns, in the US, they have sometimes included the latter or a somewhat shorter nightshirt as a top.
 Some pajamas, especially those designed for infants and toddlers, feature a drop seat (also known as a trap door or butt flap): a buttoned opening in the seat, designed to allow the wearer conveniently to use a toilet.